Corporate Governance Principles

 4. Orientation and Continuing Education.
 The Company will conduct an orientation program for each new director as soon as possible following the meeting at which the new director is elected.
 The orientation will include presentations by senior management with respect to the Company's principal officers, strategic plans, financial reporting, Code of Conduct, and auditing processes.
 The Board will periodically receive materials and briefing sessions to continue their education on subjects that assist directors in the discharge of their duties.

 5. Compensation.
-The compensation of directors will be periodically reviewed by the Human Resources Committee, which shall make recommendations to the Board.
+The compensation of directors will be periodically but no less than annually, reviewed by the Human Resources Committee, which shall make recommendations to the Board.
 Director compensation should consist of an appropriate mix of cash and equity-based compensation.
+The Human Resources Committee will also establish minimum stock ownership guidelines for directors.

 6. Chairman.
 The Chairman of the Board will be selected by the Board.
 The Board may select the Chief Executive Officer as Chairman if that seems best for the Company at a given point in time.